LBlend/Homepage-Templates/README.md

-# Personal-Homepages
+# Homepage-Templates

-A collection of personal homepage templates I've made for personal use
+A collection of homepage templates I've made for personal use

 [Demo](https://lblend.github.io/Personal-Homepages/templates/1/index.html)